 All these nouns can take する, and because they are all examples of activities, attaching をする to these nouns is also valid.
 When nouns cannot take endings such as ～後 or ～中, then you should expect them not to take する.
 Such nouns include 感動 (feeling/movement), 緊張 (nervousness), 静止 (stillness), 信用 (trust/faith), 信頼.
 They express particular states that can’t be viewed as having exact beginnings, midpoints, or ends.

 Test 3: State Aspect Test

-Nouns such as 痛み represent states.
-However, the state unlike that of a building has the potential of changing over time.
-In this sense, such nouns are more verb-like.
+Nouns that represent states that may change over time are more verb-like.
 When we use 一時的な (temporary), we can quickly eliminate many nouns that can’t take する.

 Words like 健康 and 精神 also fail previous aspect tenses.
 They have no salient relation with time.
 Although nouns like 緊張, 混乱 (chaos), and 流行 (fashion/trend) may not necessarily have defined time frames, these stages are subject to change, and change takes time.

 Note: As for 在庫（を）する, the noun 在庫 means "stock/inventory."
 In business, doing inventory is very important, and as it is such an integral part of business, the noun 在庫 has been re-purposed to be used as a noun, even though it is viewed as a physical noun otherwise--one that does happen to change over time.
 Usually, being a concrete noun like 本 (book), 熱 (fever), 病院 (hospital) would negate this test even if the noun's state is subject to change.